flowdev/comb/ERROR_HANDLING.md

 Calculating the correct line and column of the error and setting the marker correctly are the hardest problems here.
 And they bring the most benefit to the user.

+For binary input the message including prefix (`expected` or `programming error:`) stay exactly the same but the source and position part changes to:
+> message:
+>  00000002  6e 74 65 6e 74 0a 6c 69  ▶6e 65 32 0a 6c 69 6e 65  |ntent.li▶ne2.line|

+So it's reported in the canonical hex+ASCII display format of the UNIX `hexdump` command (`hexdump -C` to be exact).
+The first number is the offset of the first byte displayed.
+And it is in **hex** format!

 ## Recovering From Errors